--

-Application Applied
+Application : Applied

-Explanation on application of the practice All Directors are committed to attend General Meetings of the Company, which are scheduled in advance, save for unforeseeable circumstances.
-For the 53 rd AGM of the Company held on 31 October 2022, 6 out of 7 Directors of the Company attended the meeting physically to engage with shareholders while 1 Director attended the meeting via video conference as the said Director took a precautionary measure to self-quarantine due to close contact to a COVID-19 patient.
-The Chair of Board Committees are aware of their respective scope of responsibilities and will respond to questions addressed to them at
+Explanation on : application of the practice All Directors are committed to attend General Meetings of the Company, which are scheduled in advance, save for unforeseeable circumstances.
+For the 54 th AGM of the Company held on 31 October 2023, all Directors of the Company attended the meeting physically to engage with shareholders.
+The Chair of Board Committees are aware of their respective scope of responsibilities and will respond to questions addressed to them at General Meetings.

-General Meetings.

-Explanation for departure
+Explanation for : departure

-uired to complete the columns below.
-Non-large companies are encouraged

-to complete the columns below.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :